 IN BUSINESSES, FAITH INSTITUTIONS & OTHER SETTINGS

-Businesses, faith institutions and other settings can still choose to require that you wear a mask and stay 6 feet away from others in their locations, even if you’ve been fully vaccinated.
-This is an important choice they can make to keep their communities and visitors safe.
+Businesses, faith institutions and other settings can also require that you wear a mask and stay 6 feet away from others in their locations, even if you’ve been fully vaccinated.
+This is important to keep their communities and visitors safe.

 EMPLOYERS ARE REQUIRED TO PROVIDE FACE COVERINGS FOR EMPLOYEES

 Your employer must provide you with a face mask, face covering or face shield when you are at work.
 If your employer will not give you a mask, please contact Oregon Occupational Safety and Health (Oregon OSHA).

-Harassment, bias, exclusion or other harmful reactions to people wearing face coverings may be against Oregon law.
+Harassment, bias, exclusion or other harmful reactions to people wearing face coverings, whether required or not, may be against Oregon law.
 Learn more about your rights and official guidance about face coverings.

 PEOPLE WITH MEDICAL CONDITIONS OR DISABILITIES